alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part3.md

 - Click on the Current version
 - Confirm that the new version with the value `myNewSecretValue` is listed.
 - **Note:** Key vault maintains versioned secrets.
 Click on the older version to view the old secret value
+- **Note:** Take a look at the content type and tags on both versions of the secrets.
 - **Note:** The new version can take a minute or two to display in the portal.
 Keep refreshing the page until the new version appears.

 ![alt text](images/Part3-b.png)